 At the time of writing this, it seems that this trip spelled the end of our friendship, so this is my compromise.
 I won’t tell her stories, but I won’t pretend that everything was great.
 As you read, if there seems to be a gap where the plot jumps irrationally, or where details are less than they might be then those are the scars left by removing each unpleasant yet wholly private instance of conflict.

-Once while talking about death, she asked how I would cope with loosing her, and I told her that I would be sad, and I would feel grief, but that those would fade and in the end it would be the good memories we made together that would last and define my feelings.
+Once while talking about death, she asked how I would cope with losing her, and I told her that I would be sad, and I would feel grief, but that those would fade and in the end, it would be the good memories we made together that would last and define my feelings.
 She’s not dead, but it seems that she is lost to me just the same, so I’m hoping that telling these stories will help me process my sadness and cement the good memories that I want to keep forever.